Research

 Dimitrije Ruzic, March 2024

-Production inputs coming from outside the firm--commodities, intermediate goods and services, imports, offshoring---can be factor biased, displacing disproportionately either capital or labor in production.
-This paper shows that factor-biased inputs lead the capital-labor ratio to respond asymmetrically to changes in labor and to changes in capital prices.
+This paper reevaluates the longstanding debate on capital-labor substitution by examining the role of external inputs: commodities, intermediate goods and services, imports, offshoring.
+With more than two factors of production, there is more than one relative price.
+This paper shows that consequently—and in contrast to many workhorse models—external inputs can lead the capital-labor ratio to respond differently to changes in labor and to changes in capital prices.
 Both indirect inference (based on a meta analysis of existing studies) and direct estimates (using U.S. data for 1963-2016) indicate that external inputs disproportionately displace labor.
 These findings imply (1) that the capital-labor ratio responds 40-80% more strongly to the price of labor than to the price of capital, (2) that capital and labor are not separable from external inputs in modeling production, and (3) that historical disagreements regarding substitution can be recast as an omitted variable bias involving external inputs.

 Superstars or Supervillains?
 Large Firms in the South Korean Growth Miracle

-We quantify the contribution of the largest firms to South Korea's economic performance since 1970.
+We quantify the contribution of the largest firms to South Korea's economic performance over the period 1972-2011.
 Using firm-level historical data, we document a novel fact: firm concentration rose substantially during the growth miracle period.
-To understand whether the increased importance of large firms contributed positively or negatively to the South Korean growth miracle, we build a quantitative heterogeneous firm small open economy model.
-Our framework accommodates a variety of causes and consequences of (changes in) firm concentration: productivity, distortions, selection into exporting, and oligopolistic and oligopsonistic market power in domestic goods and labor markets.
-The model is implemented directly on the firm-level data and inverted to recover the drivers of changing concentration.
-We find that most of the increased concentration is attributable to higher productivity growth of the largest firms.
-Shutting down differential productivity growth of the top 3 firms within each sector would have decreased firm concentration, but nonetheless would have reduced welfare by 2%.
-Differential distortions and foreign market access of the largest firms played a more limited role in the trends in concentration and had a smaller welfare impact.
+To understand whether rising concentration contributed positively or negatively to South Korean real income, we build a quantitative heterogeneous firm small open economy model.
+Our framework accommodates a variety of potential causes and consequences of changing firm concentration: productivity, distortions, selection into exporting, scale economies, and oligopolistic and oligopsonistic market power in domestic goods and labor markets.
+The model is implemented directly on the firm-level data and inverted to recover the drivers of concentration.
+We find that most of the differential performance of the top firms is attributable to higher productivity growth rather than differential distortions.
+Exceptional performance of the top 3 firms within each sector relative to the average firms contributed 15% to the 2011 real GDP and 4% to the net present value of welfare over the period 1972-2011.
 Thus, the largest Korean firms were superstars rather than supervillains.

 Publications